To maintain lawful H-1B visa status in the United States, follow the procedures outlined below.

 USCIS must receive your extension application before your current H-1B approval notice expires.

-Don’t Assume You Have an Extra 10 Days in the United States
+Don’t assume you have an extra 10 days in the United States

-There is no “grace period” for H-1B workers.
 H-1B status is date specific.
 At the U.S. port of entry, a customs officer may or may not give you an extra 10 days beyond your H-1B validity period (end date).

-If you are granted an extra 10 days, no employment is allowed during that period.
-It is simply to allow you more time to depart the U.S.
+If you are granted an extra 10 days, no employment is allowed during that period; it is simply to allow you more time to depart the U.S.

 If you are not given an additional 10 days, you must exit the United States by the last date of your authorized employment as determined by: